First Published 11 Oct 2022 Last Updated 23 Jan 2025 Difficulty level: Moderate

 This is a long overdue feature which should fix the code slowdown issue described above where Access apps cannot be run from trusted locations.

-I am pleased to say that the new VBA project signing feature was released to the current channel with version 2212 on 4 January 2023
+The new VBA project signing feature was rolled out to the Access 365 current channel with version 2212 on 4 January 2023.

-Please use the contact form to let me know whether you found this article useful or if you have any questions.
+Please use the contact form below to let me know whether you found this article interesting/useful or if you have any questions/comments/suggestions.

 Return to Top